Obama, Saudi prince focus on Iraq and Syria in Washington meeting

-Obama met with Mohammed bin Salman in the Oval office for about an hour.
-The deputy crown prince is visiting the United States to repair frayed relations and to promote a plan, known as Vision 2030, to slash the kingdom's dependence on oil exports.
+Obama met with Mohammed bin Salman, the son of King Salman, in the Oval office for about an hour.
+The deputy crown prince is visiting the United States to restore frayed relations and to promote a plan, known as Vision 2030, to slash the kingdom's dependence on oil exports.

 "The President expressed appreciation for Saudi Arabia's contributions to the campaign against ISIL," the White House said, using an acronym for the Islamic State group.